zyan-y/SmartCut/README.md

 ## Usage

-To use the SmartCut algorithm, run the `design_genome.py` script.
-This script applies the SmartCut algorithm to split the sequences of two chromosomes and two genomes.
+Run the `design_genome.py` script as an example.
+This script applies the SmartCut algorithm to split the sequences of chromosomes and genomes.

 ## Sequencing Results